Abortion in South Carolina: Protests

 Protesters participated in marches supporting abortion rights as part of a Stop the Bans movement in May 2019.

 Following the overturn of Roe v.
 Wade on June 24, 2022, an abortion rights protest was held on June 25 in Greenville.

 In Columbia, South Carolina on May 15, 2023, a group of abortion rights protesters rallied at the South Carolina statehouse in opposition to the state's 6-week abortion ban.

+In Columbia, South Carolina on October 1, 2025, protesters rallied and spoke out against Bill S.323, which would have banned abortion in the state with almost no exceptions, banned some forms of birth control such as IUD's and emergency contraception, banned IVF and sought homicide charges and the death penalty for anyone who obtained an abortion.
+The bill failed to advance out of subcommittee, following statewide and nationwide backlash.

 Anti-abortion views and activities

 Views

 Between 1998 and 2017, the number of abortions that took place on a yearly basis in the state dropped by 5,112.
 According to anti-abortion rights group South Carolina Citizens for Life this drop meant that harsh anti-abortion measures in the state worked.
 According to South Carolina Citizens Executive Director Holly Gatling in regards to the number of women seeking abortions outside the state over the same period remaining unchanged, "South Carolina Citizens for Life is responsible for South Carolina, not for any other state where women who claim to be from South Carolina abort their children. [...]
 All we can do is work to reduce the number of abortions occurring in South Carolina, and we have done that and continue to do so."

 Governor Nikki Haley said in 2016, "I'm not pro-life because the Republican Party tells me. [...]
 I'm pro-life because all of us have had experiences of what it means to have one of these special little ones in our life."

 Charleston Republican Senator Larry Grooms said in 2018, "I believe that all life is sacred, that an unborn child has a right to life, just like a child that has already experienced birth."

 South Carolina state Rep. Nancy Mace said in regard to the six-week "fetal heartbeat" abortion ban in 2019, when on the floor of the House during a 10-minute floor speech about an amendment she introduced, "I was gripping the podium so hard I thought I was going to pull it out of the floor. [...]
 I was angry at the language my colleagues were using.
 They were saying rape was the fault of the woman.
 They called these women baby killers and murderers.
 That language is so degrading toward women, particularly victims of rape or incest.
 And I said to myself I'm not going to put up with that bull----.
 I was nearly yelling into the mic.
 I gave a very passionate speech to my colleagues and that is what got the exception through."